Certora/Documentation/docs/gambit/mutation-verifier.md

 Alternatively, you can provide a verification configuration file for the Certora Prover via `--prover_conf`.
-If you do, the Prover will execute the verification job using this file on the unmutated code, which will be the original run.
+If you do, the Prover will execute the verification job using this file on the code without any mutation, which will be the original run.
 The original run job runs in parallel to the mutation verification jobs.
 A mutation testing report will not be produced if the original run job fails or halts.